yukangzhen/complaint-ticket-classification/README.md

 - Tuned Random Forest using `RandomizedSearchCV` (e.g., `n_estimators`, `max_depth`).

 ### 4. Evaluation
+- NOTE: Results are based on a subset of the first 500 rows of the dataset due to computational constraints.
 - **Best Model**: Random Forest
 - **Results**:
   - Test Accuracy: 93.55%